An alternative to Valentine's Day: Galentine's Day for midlife

 More on friends and family

-One response to “An alternative to Valentine’s Day: Galentine’s Day”
+One response to “An alternative to Valentine’s Day: Galentine’s Day for midlife”

 1. Great article, thank you!
 I absolutely love Galentine’s Day!
 I’d never heard of it, but I will look forward to celebrating with my girlfriends next year.
 Not sure how I would have got through lockdown without my girlfriends WhatsApp group.
 The shared anecdotes of family shenanigans, trials and tribulations reminded me that no one’s family is perfect; and the jokes and hilarious videos kept me and my family amused every day.
 I am very lucky to have such a strong group of core friends.
 We have supported each other through thick and thin.
 Thank goodness for them.